bagerard/Whack-A-Pi/README.md

     GPIOZERO_PIN_FACTORY=mock BUTTON_THREAD=1 python main.py

-In case a button breaks or is not available, it is also possible to remove it from the game by its index (starting at 0) with for instance:
+In case a button breaks or is not available, it is also possible to remove one from the game by its index (starting at 0) with for instance:

     DISABLED_BTN=4